 E-visa is available for 113 countries, you need to apply minimum 4 days or maximum 120 days before the travel date.
 Double entry is permitted on e-visa.
 The e-Visa fee depends upon the nationality, it is divided into four slabs of zero, US$25, US$50 and US$75.

 There are some states like Arunachal Pradesh, Sikkim and some parts of the states of Himachal Pradesh, Jammu and Kashmir, Rajasthan, Uttarakhand, Andaman and Nicobar Islands (Mostly close to the international border).
 If you are going to areas close to the international border then check in advance about entry and take restricted Area Permit (RAP).
 Indian nationals also required Inner line permit for some of these areas.
 Special permits are needed to enter Lakshadweep Islands and it is not easy to get a permit for Lakshadweep because once I tried but could not get for these islands.

 You can travel in India throughout the year because of diverse climate.
 The hills and areas closer to the Himalayas are best during summer months.
 Otherwise, the best time to visit India is from October to March.
 India is affected by three main seasons .i.e. summer (April to June), monsoon (July to September) and winters (October to March).

 If you still hesitant to travel on your own then travel with a group initially for a week to get the feel and then get on your own.

-There is no rocket science for traveling in India.
+There is no rocket science for traveling in India if one follows some basic travel tips for India.
 Just have an open heart & mind, trust your own instincts.
 Take clues from others experiences but don’t get prejudiced and make your own experience.
 India is patriarchal society and due to this you may feel strange in beginning but people are friendly and warm.
 Don’t do anything, which you won’t do in your own city or country and you will enrich yourself with memories.